flyingmachine/brave-clojure-web/content/10-writing-macros.md

 When I was 18 I got a job as a night auditor at a hotel in Santa Fe, New Mexico.
-Four nights a week from 11pm till 7am I would dutifully check people in and out, fold laundry, and play my Playstation in the back room.
-All in all it was a good job for me at that time, providing 8 hours of pay for 2 hours of work.
+Four nights a week from 11pm till 7am I would dutifully check people in and out, fold laundry, and play my Playstation 2 in the back room.
+All in all it was a decent job, providing 8 hours of pay for 2 hours of work.

 After a few months of this schedule, though, I had become a different person.
 My emotions in particular had taken on a life of their own.